Tibetan

 Shambhala (1976)

-This companion volume to Cutting Through Spiritual Materialism explores
+This companion volume to Cutting

-the meaning of freedom in the context of Tibetan Buddhism.
-Trungpa shows
+the context of Tibetan Buddhism.
+Trungpa shows how our attitudes, preconceptions

-how our attitudes, preconceptions and even spiritual practices can become
+and even spiritual practices can become chains that bind us to repetitive

-chains that bind us to repetitive patterns of thinking, feeling and acting.
+patterns of thinking, feeling and acting. |

 |